Recreational Drug use

 It is important that you are aware of the impact drugs may have on your body, both in the short term and what the likelihood will be with prolonged drug taking.

-One of the most common features with regular drug taking is addiction.
+Regular drug taking can lead to addiction.
 This is where your body gets so used to having the drug in its system that it starts to rely on that substance in order to function.
 This can cause a lot of long term health issues which in some circumstances can result in illness and even death.

 Drugs and mental health